ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-7-comparing-objects.rst

 |Groupwork| Programming Challenge : Tracing Code
 ------------------------------------------------

 What will the following code print out?
-Trace through the code by drawing diagrams of what is going on in memory like the figures above.
+Trace through the code by drawing diagrams of what is going on in memory like the figures above, and then write a tracing table for it below that shows the values of s1, s2, s3, s4 and the output after each line of code.

 .. code-block:: java